 Applied Behavior Analysis Minor

 The applied behavior analysis minor is designed to address the growing need for behavior analysts in the community.
 Coupled with a major in psychology (or other fields), students graduate with a strong professional preparation in applied and research domains.
-Students are required to complete up to 670 hours of practicum experience as part of the minor.
+Students are required to complete at least 90 hours of practicum experience as part of the minor.
+Students desiring to become certified in the applied behavior analysis field must complete additional supervised training hours to accrue the number of hours required for certification.
 This minor can be combined with any major and minor.
 A minimum of 9 credits must be exclusive to the minor and cannot be counted toward any other majors/minors/certificate programs.

 Applied Behavior Analysis Minor Requirements (18 credits)